arquivo/dspace-link-extractor/README.md

 java -jar target/dspace-link-extractor-0.1-SNAPSHOT.jar dspace-urls.tsv output %> dspace.log &
 ```

-# Finished
+# Finish

-When thw crawl has finished you could remove all the handle folders.
+When thw crawl has finished you could remove all the 'handle' folders.
 Because the seeds are on bitsteam folder.

 ```bash
 find output -maxdepth 2 -name handle -exec rm -rf {} \;